Sustainability: A Core Value

 A comprehensive water conservation program is in place to cut water usage and optimize the use of waste water to improve system performance.
 J. Lohr’s approach to water conservation also ties water usage to land, through state-of-the-art practices including stress-inducing deficit irrigation, and benchmarking aquifer usage.

 J. Lohr believes clean, renewable energy is critical to sustainability and is essential for preserving the environment.
 In February of 2009, J. Lohr installed a 3-acre, 756-kilowatt solar photovoltaic tracking system adjacent to its Paso Robles winery and Wine Center.
-It is the largest system of its kind in the North American wine industry and currently provides over 90% of the winery’s annual electrical needs.
-Motion-sensitive lighting in the barrel rooms and throughout the Paso Robles production facility are also in use.
+It is the largest system of its kind in the North American wine industry and currently provides over 84% of the winery’s annual electrical needs.
+Energy use is decreased through the use of high speed roll-up doors in our Paso Robles barrel rooms, as well as motion-sensitive lighting throughout the Paso Robles and Greenfield production facilities.